Colonial architecture of Southeast Asia: Sofitel Legend Metropole Hanoi

+Saigon

+Saigon (Ho Chi Minh City) has architectural styles influenced by French, Chinese, American, and Khmer cultures.
+The most prominent are the French colonial buildings, particularly in the French Quarter, while Chinese influences are seen in Chinatown and the port.
+American influence is less visible architecturally but is evident in the city's modern infrastructure and some buildings related to the Vietnam War including the Fall of Saigon to the Viet Cong forces with its communist roots of Marxist-Leninist faction by Ho Chi Minh.
+Khmer artifacts are housed at the Ho Chi Minh City Museum of Fine Arts, showcasing a legacy of the Khmer Empire.
+Saigon has both Chinese and Cambodian influences once became part of French Cochinchina and Indochina reflected in its history and architecture, particularly within the city's historical sites and architectural styles.
+UNESCO does recognize and support the preservation of cultural heritage in Vietnam, including the historical and architectural features of Ho Chi Minh City.

 Singapore

 Singapore was planned and designed by Sir Stamford Raffles in 1822.
 As a major trading hub, Singapore's wealth increased throughout the 19th Century.

 The Asian Civilisations Museum

 The Asian Civilisations Museum was formerly built as the Empress Place Building, which opened in 1867.
 It was initially named Government House.
 The original design was to be a courthouse however it soon became housing for colonial government offices (Government Secretariat as well as Treasury and Stamp Office).
 The building hosts a neoclassical Palladian style.
 It has timber-louvred windows and pitched clay tiles.
 Inside has high ceilings, plaster mouldings and Doric columns.